GenZmeY/KF2-BuildTools/README.md

 your steam workshop 🙃

 # Usage (Advanced)
-If your project contains several mutators, *.upk files, external dependencies, or you want to customize the whole process in more detail, then this section is for you.
+If your project contains several mutators, *.upk files, external dependencies, or you want to customize the whole process in more details, then this section is for you.

 ## Setup
 When you run compilation for the first time or do `./tools/builder --init` `builder.cfg` appears in your project folder.